Neck Mass: A Merck Manual of Patient Symptoms podcast

 Patients or their family members may notice a mass on the neck, or one may be discovered during routine examination.
 A neck mass may be painless or painful depending on the cause.
 When a neck mass is painless, much time may pass before patients seek medical care.

-There are many causes of neck mass, including infectious, cancerous, and congenital causes (see see Some Causes of Neck Mass).
+There are many causes of neck mass, including infectious, cancerous, and congenital causes (see Table 3: Some Causes of Neck Mass).

 |PrintOpen table in new window